hijackwang/MongooseDaemon/README.md

 ---

+Credit:
-Copyright (c) 2008 Rama McIntosh, 2013 CIM
+2008 Rama McIntosh,
-Released under the BSD license found in the file LICENSE
+2013 CIM

+Mongoose is dual-licensed.
+It is available under the terms of GNU GPL v.2 license license for free, or under the terms of standard commercial license provided by Cesanta Software.